MarcusWalz/MakeRNAseq/README.md

-Make-based RNA-seq Analysis Workflow
+Maake-based RNA-seq Analysis Workflow
 ====================================================

 Prerequisites
 --------------------------------------

 This guide assumes the reader has some basic unix knowledge.
-At a  minimum the user should have some understanding of the unix command line, unix file system, and secure shell.
+At a  minimum the reader should have some understanding of the unix command line, unix file system, and secure shell.

 Using this Guide